CARG-uOttawa/loaded-unloaded-drone-dataset/README.md

 Simulated Dataset Using AirSim for the Loaded vs. Unloaded UAV Classification Problem

 # Dataset
-The dataset is accessible through this link.
+The dataset is accessible through this link (the link will be provided just after the presentation of the paper in SAS 2023 in July 2023).

 # Citation
 If you use this dataset for your work, please cite the following paper: